lablup/backend.ai/docs/user-api/exec-batch.rst

 Code Execution (Batch Mode)
 ===========================

-Some kernels provide the batch mode, which offers an explicit build step required for multi-module programs or compiled programming languages.
+Some sessions provide the batch mode, which offers an explicit build step required for multi-module programs or compiled programming languages.
 In this mode, you first upload files in prior to execution.